Gold Buying

 Gold bars usually have the following information engraved on them – the refiner’s name, serial number, weight and purity.

-The next thing to understand is the jargon used when buying gold.
+The next thing to understand is how to value gold bullion.